SillyFreak/tu-wien-software-engineering-notes/notes.typ

 == Finite constants

-In contrast to the CP analyses so far, finite constants are based on _terms_: the problem illustrated for Q constants was that while previous analyses kept track of variable values (e.g. of $a$ and $b$), the value of terms such as $a+b$ was not remembered.
+In contrast to the CP analyses so far, the finite constants analysis is based on _terms_: the problem illustrated for Q constants was that while previous analyses kept track of variable values (e.g. of $a$ and $b$), the value of terms such as $a+b$ was not remembered.
 If we stored $a+b=5$ as part of the information at the end of both branches, the MaxFP algorithm would naturally preserve and forward that information.

 There are infinitely many possible terms, but fortunately, only a finite set of them needs to be considered (why?), leading to the name _finite constants_.

 == Conditional constants

-In previous example, the predicate variable $p$ was left as an unknown; if however a condition is itself constant, this means we don't need to join control flows and can avoid the lossy meet operation at the end altogether.
+In previous examples, the predicate variable $p$ was left as an unknown; if however a condition is itself constant, this means we don't need to join control flows and can avoid the lossy meet operation at the end altogether.

 To do so, we need to extend our domain to include boolean values: $DD_BB = DD union BB$, and extend our definitions to allow for comparisons and logical operators, so that boolean terms can be formed.
 On top of this, we use the flat lattice $FL_DD_BB$ and state lattice $Lattice(Sigma')$